aqwainfosec/aqwainfosec.github.io/_posts/2025-05-10-ober-vulnyx.md

 ---
 title: VulNyx - Ober Writeup
 date: 2025-05-14 10:24:59 +0530
-categories: [Vulnyx]
+categories: [Vulnyx, Ober]
 tags: [vulnyx]
-show_image_post: true
-image: /assets/img/ober.png
+description: Hey everyone!
+This write-up covers the challenge “Ober” which was released on https://vulnyx.com.
+The box is rated easy and is an excellent challenge for those looking to start out.
 ---

-Hey everyone!
-This write-up covers the challenge “Ober” which was released on [VulNyx](https://vulnyx.com/).
-The box is rated easy and is an excellent challenge for those looking to start out.

 ## Reconnaissance